-In April 2009, the FASB issued FSP FAS 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly, as codified in ASC 820.
-This FSP provides additional guidance for estimating fair value in accordance with SFAS No. 157, Fair Value Measurements, when the volume and level of activity for the asset or liability have significantly decreased.
-This FSP also includes guidance on identifying circumstances that indicate a transaction is not orderly.
-FSP 157-4 provides guidance on how to determine the fair value of assets and liabilities under SFAS 157 in the current economic environment and reemphasizes that the objective of a fair value measurement remains an exit price.
+In April 2009, the FASB issued FSP FAS 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly, as codified in ASC 820-10.
+This statement provides additional guidance for estimating fair value when the volume and level of activity for the asset or liability have significantly decreased.
+This statement includes guidance on identifying circumstances that indicate a transaction is not orderly.
+The statement also provides guidance on how to determine the fair value of assets and liabilities in the current economic environment and reemphasizes that the objective of a fair value measurement remains an exit price.
 If we were to conclude that there has been a significant decrease in the volume and level of activity of the asset or liability in relation to normal market activities, quoted market values may not be representative of fair value and we may conclude that a change in valuation technique or the use of multiple valuation techniques may be appropriate.
-This FSP is effective for interim and annual reporting periods ending after June 15, 2009, with early adoption permitted for periods ending after March 15, 2009.
-The FSP does not require disclosures for earlier periods presented for comparative purposes at initial adoption.
-In periods after initial adoption, this FSP requires comparative disclosures only for periods ending after initial adoption.
-On June 30, 2009, we adopted this FSP, which did not have a material effect on the determination or reporting of our financial results.
+This statement is effective for interim and annual reporting periods ending after June 15, 2009, with early adoption permitted for periods ending after March 15, 2009.
+It does not require disclosures for earlier periods presented for comparative purposes at initial adoption.
+In periods after initial adoption, this statement requires comparative disclosures only for periods ending after initial adoption.
+On June 30, 2009, we adopted this statement, which did not have a material effect on the determination or reporting of our financial results.